 - not use a proprietary branded bottle, box or other material and must remove any proprietary identifying markings that could reasonably provide the Buyer with the identity of the Seller;

-- confirm dispatch and enter the consignment details on the VINEX sample request page to enable the tracking of all freight;
+- confirm dispatch and enter the consignment details on the VINEX sample request page to enable the tracking of all freight; and,

 - not attempt to send samples direct to a Buyer.